 Involvement in campus clubs provides a chance to connect with other students who share a common interest while exercising skills important to lifelong learning that may or may not be covered in the classroom.
 Depending on a club's purpose, its members may participate together in social events, local charity work, or other group activities.
 At SUNY Broome Community College, a wide array of clubs and organizations are available to all students.
-Check out The Swarm for a list of all the clubs we have to offer!
+Check out <a href="https://doi.org/10.1007/jheck.or